troperville

 Video Games

-• Fallout New Vegas brings us the Bloody Mess perk once again, and reinforces it with a generous amount of Wreaking Havok and several new weapons with even more ridiculous end results, including old favorites like the Gatling laser and new friends like the anti-materiel rifle.
+• Fallout: New Vegas brings us the Bloody Mess perk once again, and reinforces it with a generous amount of Wreaking Havok and several new weapons with even more ridiculous end results, including old favorites like the Gatling laser and new friends like the anti-material rifle.
 It is possible to turn enemies into a collection of chunky paste with a single BB, and you haven't laughed until you've killed someone uphill of yourself and watched their dismembered eyeballs bouncing downhill past you.

 • American McGee's Grimm just loves its ridiculously bloody cartoon violence.